learn4tarakki/langchain-langgraph-python/README.md

 - Approach
   - interrupt & collect input using interrupt() and then resume using Command(resume=<User Input>)
 - Scenarios
-  - Re-Act Agent (Prebuilt) - interrupt every tool call
+  - Pre-built Re-Act Agent - interrupt before or after every tool call
     - use interrupt_before / interrupt_after params of create_react_agent to interrupt before and after tool call.
     - here, interrupt is not tool specific, it interrupt before or after every tool call
-    - then collect, manipulate & resume:
+    - collect, manipulate & resume:
-       - collect user input using input()
+       - collect `user input` using input()
-       - manipulate last message in state and
+       - manipulate last message in state using `user input` and
-       - resume using:
+       - resume graph using:
           - graph.update_state(config, {"messages": [last_message]})
           - print_stream(graph.stream(None, config, stream_mode="values"))
-  - Re-Act Agent (Prebuilt) - interrupt on specific tool (do not use interrupt_before or interrupt_after) / Custom Agent
+  - Custom Re-Act Agent - interrupt for any specific reason, not just for tool call (as, Pre-built Re-act Agent's interrupt_before or interrupt_after is meant only for tool call, that too, not for specific tool)
     - create custom graph
-      - 1st node for re-act agent or custom Agent - Agent Node
+      - 1st node for custom Agent - Agent Node
-      - 2nd node act as toolnode for re-act or custom agent which won't be interrupted - ToolNode (holds tools)
+      - 2nd node act as toolnode for custom agent - ToolNode (holds tools)
-      - 3rd node for having code to interrupt & collect user input using interrupt() - AskHuman Node
+      - 3rd node for having code to interrupt using interrupt() - AskHuman Node
-      - add conditional edge to invoke AskHuman Node so that we can interrupt and ask for user input
+      - add conditional edge to invoke AskHuman Node so that we can interrupt (before / after specific tool call or for asking additional details from human, etc)
-      - then invoke graph
+      - then invoke the graph
-      - finally, resume graph using Command(resume=<User Input>), here User Input is one that we collected from user when interruption happened
+      - interruption happen automatically
+      - collect `user input` using input() function
+      - finally, resume graph using Command(resume=<`user input`>) // this will resume graph execution from AskHuman node function from beginning and supply this user input to variable holding interrupt() function